 Other cities utilize their zoning laws to limit short-term rentals.
 For example, in San Luis Obispo County, California, a short-term rental home may not be located within 200 feet of a similar rental on the same block.
 Others impose occupancy limits—for example, in Isle of Palms, South Carolina there is an occupancy limit of two people per bed plus an additional two people.

 On the other end of the spectrum, some cities and municipalities have much more liberal rules.
 Some allow short-term rentals so long as the property owner registers with the city, and/or obtains a license or permit, and pays all applicable fees and taxes.
 This is the case, for example, in Palm Desert, California; in 2012, it adopted a ordinance allowing short-term rentals of up to 27 days provided that an annual permit is obtained and a 9% transient occupancy tax collected and paid to the city.
 St. Helena, California and Maui County, Hawaii have enacted similar laws.
+In 2015, San Francisco enacted an ordiance permitting short-term rentals of up to 90 days per year, but limited it to owners who live in their property at least 275 days per year.

 The legal restrictions on short-term home rentals described above are haphazardly enforced at best.
 Typically, due to a lack of manpower, cities and other municipalities don’t spend much time or effort on this issue.
 Indeed, most often they are unaware that short-term renting is going on.
 Usually, enforcement efforts are undertaken only when neighbors complain.